Audio Mastering & Sweetening for

 Online Distribution, CD/DVD, Radio & Short Films

-Mark Fuller Mastering combines the latest technology and on trend aesthetics with vast and longstanding experience in the music industry.
+Mark Fuller Mastering combines analog and digital technologies with vast human and musical experience to help finish your project and ready it for delivery to any medium required.
 Rates are competitive and vary based on the requirements of your project.
-Please contact for a personalized assessment and price quote.
+Please make contact for a personalized assessment and price quote.

-Finished product can be delivered in any of the following formats:
+Finished product can be delivered in any/all of the following formats:

-High Quality Compressed files (AAC, MP3/4, FLAC) of your choice with basic (client provided) metadata encoded
+High quality compressed files (AAC, MP3/4, FLAC) of choice with metadata encoded (where applicable)

 Mastering services includes: